 Our fiction faculty includes critically acclaimed writers from a variety of backgrounds.
-Leslie Daniels worked as a literary agent in New York City.
 Kirby Gann was an editor at an independent press.
 Neela Vaswani is an education activist in the U.S. and India.
 Silas House and Roy Hoffman regularly contribute to the New York Times.
 Our faculty hail from New York, Los Angeles, Appalachia, the deep South, and an island off the coast of Maine.
 (And that’s a partial list.)

 All are actively writing fiction, keeping both their craft and their teaching fresh and inspired.
 John Pipkin’s novel The Blind Astronomer’s Daughter, lauded in The New York Times Book Review, follows the success of his critically acclaimed debut, Woodsburner.
 K. L. Cook’s most recent short story collection, Love Songs for the Quarantined, won the Spokane Prize for Short Fiction, adding to his long list of top prizes and accolades.
 Every member of our award-winning faculty is a dedicated, caring teacher.
 Visit our faculty page to read more.